tducnguyen-ccg/grammar_correction/README.md

     --batch-size 128 --beam 5
 ```

-Note that this task uses the best checkpoint from the training process, which is the _checkpoint_best.pt_ file
+Note that this task uses the best checkpoint from the training process, which is the _"checkpoint_best.pt"_ file